Old Forge, Lackawanna County, Pennsylvania: Sports

-Old Forge has had a long-standing rival with neighboring town Taylor that goes back to 1939 when Old Forge beat the Taylor Trojans 2-0 in the first meeting of the two teams on the football field.
+Old Forge has had a long-standing rivalry with neighboring town Taylor that goes back to 1939 when Old Forge beat the Taylor Trojans 2-0 in the first meeting of the two teams on the football field.
 Thus began the "Old Forge-Taylor Football Rivalry".
 This rivalry turned into the "Old Forge – Riverside Rivalry" when Taylor and Moosic combined.
 A tradition began in 1940 of the two teams meeting on Thanksgiving Day.
 This continued until 1974.
 The rivalry was on hiatus from 1989 until 2000, when the two teams met, renewing the heated rivalry between the two neighboring towns.